frePPLe/frepple/contrib/vc/README.txt

    directory and the module libraries are included in the path.
    The easiest approach is to have these files in the same directory as the application.

-7. If you also want to build the interface to other languages, you'll also need to install 'swig'.
-   The properties of the project 'swig' need to be updated to add the include and library directories of the language you're compiling for.
-   The swig executable should be added to your path too.
-   Select the configuration 'Release_and_Swig' when compiling the library, since the other configurations simply skip the swig build.